 If you do not have room for a big garden, grow vegetables and herb in pots.
 Why pots?
-The reasons are many, but here are a few:
+The reasons are many.
+Here are a few of the big ones:

 It’s convenient.
 Nothing is more convenient when you need a tomato or a pinch of fresh basil than to step out the kitchen door to your container garden of vegetables and herbs.

 You can follow the sun.
 Sometimes the sun you need to grow veggies and herbs is only found on a patio, deck, or the edge of the driveway.
 For full-sun plants (check the plant’s stick tag for sun requirements), put containers wherever you can see your shadow most of the day.
 If you live in an apartment or condo, containers may be the only space available.

 You get perfect soil.
 Often the soil around a newer home is poor because it is down to the subsoil and compacted by machinery.
 You will spend less time, money, and effort if you plant in containers filled with premium potting mix like Miracle-Gro® Potting Mix.

 You may use less water.
 It takes less water to keep a few pots watered than to water a plot of ground.
 In fact, catching water that would otherwise be wasted makes gardening in pots most efficient.
 Just keep a watering can by the sink and fill it with cool water any time you are waiting for the hot water to make its way from the tank to the tap.

 It’s easy.
 Children take to a container garden because the soil is good, success is likely, pots are easy to reach, and they can call a pot their own.
 Likewise, a container is appealing to an older gardener or a physically challenged gardener because there is less bending and the project is a manageable size.
 Both may need help with the initial set up because of the weight of large pots and bags of soil.